 While designing the plant layout, the following guidelines need to be considered.

-- Where the process units and other facilities need to be separated from each other from operations and maintenance point of view, they shall be located with sufficient distances apart from each other with separating spaces or roads.
+- Where the process units and other facilities need to be separated from each other from an operations and maintenance point of view, they shall be located at sufficient distances apart from each other with separating spaces or roads.
 These shall be interconnected by pipe racks/pipe sleepers.
 It shall be noted that most of the time, these separating distances are governed by statutory / insurance rules.

 - Layout and design shall be based on, and provide access for, maximum use of specific mobile equipment for normal planned maintenance work.